factor-hmc/book/src/words.md

 ## Words
 As like most Programming languages, Factor gives users the ability to write functions.
 In Factor, functions are known as **words**.
-Let's take a look at a simple word **add_div** which takes three numerical inputs which divides one input by the sum of the other two:
+Let's take a look at a simple word **add_div** which takes three numerical inputs and divides one input by the sum of the other two:

 ```factor
 : add_div ( a b c -- a/(b+c) ) + / ;